 Mr Uzair alleged that Dr Malik also sent him different emails, wherein he used derogatory language but he (Uzair) did not reply.

-“I had no option but to stop his August salary to recover the money because Dr Malik was no more a PU employee for the time
+“I had no option but to stop his August salary to recover the money because Dr Malik was no more a PU employee for the time being,” he added.

 He alleged that Dr Malik used abusive language against him when he entered Mr Tarar’s room.
 He said that Dr Malik hit him on his face with his laptop bag.
 He alleged that Dr Malik also used abusive language in college corridor, where many students gathered.